Dedicated to Peter S. Beagle, for obvious reasons

 LISTS AND LINKS:

-Peter S. Beagle - a Lee Miller dream: Bumbree Syndrome - my sister Miriel - giftedness and genius - ships and subs - Craig, Tina, and a bigger culinary catastrophe: Blue Soup - food dreams - houses - wizards - fanatics - spells and curses - power - religions - Islam - Christianity - Judaism - science as a cult - shamanism - summonings and invocations - oops! dreams of mistakes - demons - unicorns - rage - courage - trust - soul-mates - ink drawings
+Peter S. Beagle - a Lee Miller dream: Bumbree Syndrome - my sister Miriel - giftedness and genius - ships and subs - Craig, Tina, and a bigger culinary catastrophe: Blue Soup - food dreams - houses - wizards - fanatics - spells and curses - power - religions - Islam - Christianity - Judaism - science as a cult - shamanism - summonings and invocations - oops! dreams of mistakes - demons - unicorns - rage - courage - trust - soul-mates - transcendent dreams - ink drawings

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books